adelon/naproche-zf/docs/tutorial.md

 \end{proof}
 ```

-If explicit justification by reference given, then we the available global facts are restricted to only those explicitly listed.
+If an explicit justification by reference given, then the available global facts are restricted to only those explicitly listed.
 However, local assumptions and intermediate claims are always available.
 Explicitly justified proof steps are the best option in terms of stability and perfomance, since they minimize the search space for the proof automation.

 ```tex
 \begin{proposition}\label{inters_of_family_of_equivalences_is_equivalence}